WICG/element-timing/README.md

 # Element Timing: Explainer

-The **Element Timing** API enables monitoring when large or developer-specified image elements or groups of text nodes are displayed on screen.
+The **Element Timing** API enables monitoring when developer-specified image elements or groups of text nodes are displayed on screen.
 The way text nodes are grouped is described below.

 ### Objectives